-These misconceptions arise because a common assumption is that LNAPL movement is similar to that of water.
-LNAPL and groundwater are generally similar, but there are some differences/considerations that should be accounted for during multi-phase flow, especially the concepts of relative permeability and pore entry pressure.
-We'll focus on these differences later in this presentation.
+Misconception because common assumption is LNAPL pore entry is analogous to that of water.
+LNAPL and groundwater are generally similar but there are some differences/considerations that should be accounted for during multi-phase flow:, e.g., relative permeability and pore entry pressure.
+These are discussed later in this presentation.

-Before considering how LNAPL moves, it is helpful to consider the range of considerations for management of LNAPL, and the regulatory context for LNAPL mobility.
+Before considering how LNAPL moves, it is helpful to consider broader considerations for management of LNAPL and the regulatory context for LNAPL mobility.

 We begin with LNAPL emergency issues described in left panel, which include safety issues due to explosion and direct contact with LNAPL.
 In the middle panel, the vapour and groundwater pathways are highlighted.
 These are common risk pathways that are addressed by most state and federal regulations.

-The right panel addresses the additional considerations when LNAPL is present in wells, which is potential LNAPL mobility or other aspects that may be relevant due to presence of LNAPL in wells, such as aesthetic considerations, business reputation or liability.
-The focus of the next slides is item number 4, which is LNAPL mobility.
-Although many regulatory frameworks have general provisions based on LNAPL presence in wells, such as recovery of LNAPL to the extent practicable, there are fewer regulations that address LNAPL mobility in detail.
+The right panel addresses the additional considerations when LNAPL is present in wells, which is potential LNAPL mobility or other aspects that may be relevant due to presence of LNAPL in wells, such as aesthetic considerations, reputation or liability.
+The focus of the subsequent slides is the fourth point, which is LNAPL mobility.
+Although many regulatory frameworks have general provisions based on LNAPL presence in wells, such as recovery of LNAPL to the extent practicable, there are few regulations that address LNAPL mobility in detail.
 In part, our goal here today is to present the science to enable such regulations to be developed.